MoellerAI/moellerai.github.io/aboutme.md

 <span class="fa fa-code about-icon"></span>
 I am a machine learning and Python enthusiast.
 I love to see the posibilities of applied AI.
 I can use Python, C++, R and VBA.
 </p>

-You are welcome to connect with me on LinkedIn, which is the platform i use the most: